ui-js/code-playground/README.md

 </code-playground>
 ```

-will result in the `'mathlive'` module to be loaded from the
+will result in the `"mathlive"` module to be loaded from the
-`'//unpkg.com/mathlive/dist/mathlive.min.mjs'` URL;
+`"//unpkg.com/mathlive/dist/mathlive.min.mjs"` URL;

 # Attributes and Properties